duarte3333/FdF_Wireframe_model/README.md

 One of the key advantages of using a wireframe model in this context is the ability to quickly and easily manipulate and modify the model as needed.
-By adjusting the position of points and line segments, we were able to refine the overall structure and layout of the landscape to better match our desired design.
+By adjusting the position of points and line segments, I was able to refine the overall structure and layout of the landscape to better match our desired design.